grantmcdermott/mixtape_learnr-ff/README.md

 The short reason is that, upon reading through the material, I realised I would write parts of the R code quite differently.
-(To be clear: There's no right or wrong way!
+(To be clear: There's no right or wrong way.
 Software pluralism FTW.)
-So, this forked version is simply to be consistent with the way I'd probably teach an econometrics course using Scott's super book.
-Keeping with the mixtape theme, this "fast forward" edition tries to
+So, this forked version is simply to be consistent with the way I'd probably teach an econometrics course using Scott's book.
+Keeping with the mixtape theme, this "fast forward" edition tries to be:
-be:

 - **Lean:** My version of the code tries to be very concise (whilst hopefully maintaining readability).
 It also requires that users install and interact with